 Article Translations: (Spanish)

-Anemia happens when the level of healthy red blood cells (RBCs) in the body becomes too low.
+Anemia is when the level of healthy red blood cells (RBCs) in the body becomes too low.
 This can lead to health problems because RBCs contain hemoglobin, which carries oxygen to the body's tissues.
 Anemia can cause a variety of complications, including fatigue (tiredness) and stress on the body's organs.

 Having fewer red blood cells than normal can happen because: